sian504/jetsetters-journal/README.md

 #### As a user without an account:
 - I want to find what I need easily with intuitive navigation.
-- I want to view information about the destination I plan to travel to.
+- I want to search and filter destination information.
 - I want the opportunity to create an account.

 #### As a user with an account:
 - I want to sign in to my account.
 - I want to log out successfully.
-- I want to search and filter destination information.
 - I want to add my own recommendations.
 - I want to view, edit, and delete my recommendations.